top of page

 Payment with USD or Euro

 While paying in USD or Euro is possible, it’s often not the most cost-effective way to make purchases due to exchange rate variations applied by vendors.
-These rates are typically less favorable compared to what you would get at a bank or official currency exchange.
+These rates are typically less favourable compared to what you would get at a bank or official currency exchange.
 To avoid overpaying, it’s advisable to use the local currency for most of your transactions.
 It’s especially true for smaller purchases like street food, taxis, and market stalls where prices are generally quoted and more manageable in Egyptian Pounds.

 Credit Card Usage